 Is it a good idea to declaw cats?

 No, not at all!
 Declawing is a brutal action.
-People often misunderstand declawing as trimming of nails.
+People often misunderstand declawing as the trimming of nails.
 But truly it isn’t.
 They are usually performed as surgery.
-Claws are used by the cats not only to scratch or dig the object but also to exercise and defend them when they feel insecure.
+Claws are used by cats not only to scratch or dig objects but also to exercise and defend them when they feel insecure.
 Hence declawing is always a bad idea.

 What are the alternatives for declawing cats?

 The cat consultants recommended alternative is that it makes things unattractive to cats that they scratch often.
 It may not seem as funny as it sounds.
-The cat owners put aluminum foil or bubble wrap over them to prevent the cat scratching.
-You can also provide them scratching surfaces, train them with the distraction, and easily trim claws from their young age.
+The cat owners put aluminum foil or bubble wrap over them to prevent the cat from scratching.
+You can also provide them with scratching surfaces, train them with the distraction, and easily trim claws from a young age.

-A nail trimming can happen over the time of two weeks to three weeks.
+A nail trimming can happen over time from two weeks to three weeks.
 But never trim all the toenails in one sitting.
-For instance, you trim the two claws in two days interval.
+For instance, you trim the two claws at two days intervals.
 Provide them special treatment, and if the cat still refuses, the vet or groomer can help you better.